Delladi/bank-tech-test/README.md

 ```

 The tests cover the deposit and debit functionalities, as well as additional scenarios such as insufficient balance during a debit transaction.
+Here is the test coverage using Istanbul packages.

 ![!\[Alt text\](testCoverage.png)](testCoverage.png)
 ## License